std::any and Type Erasure

 // 构造一个包含 10 个 42 的 vector<int>

-}Unlike variant, the alternative type list for any is completely open—you can store any type without needing to enumerate them at the point of declaration.
-This is exactly where its flexibility lies, and it is also the root cause of its inferior performance compared to variant.
+}Unlike std::variant, the list of candidate types for std::any is completely open—you can store any type without having to enumerate them at the point of declaration.
+This is exactly where its flexibility lies, and it is also the root cause of its inferior performance compared to std::variant.

 std::any a = 42;